Hiroaki Samura

 Hiroaki Samura (沙村 広明, Samura Hiroaki) is a Japanese manga artist, known for Blade of the Immortal, as well as several other short works.
 He has also done various illustrations for magazines and ero guro work.

 Education

 Samura says that he always wanted to be a manga artist.
 However, unlike most manga artists, he attended art school for a time and has a classical art education.
 He disliked oil painting and prefers to work in black and white.
 He says that he disliked oil painting from the start because of the smell of the paint and employed someone to help himself cheat to get through the course, which he is quite open about in interviews.
-He never completed the course because he got picked up by Afternoon before he graduated to do Blade of the Immortal.
+He never completed the course because he was picked up by Monthly Afternoon before graduating to do Blade of the Immortal.